rhel-labs/learn-katacoda/networking-basics/step5.md

 # Configuring gateway, DNS, and hostname

 The process of using `nmcli modify` is exactly the same for any property you want to change.
-Returning to `host01`, lets modify our connection a bit more.
+Return to `host01` so that you can modify the connection a bit more.
 You can change multiple properties in the same modify command, shown here for gateway, DNS, and hostname:

 `nmcli con modify ethernet1 ipv4.gateway 172.17.0.1 ipv4.dns 172.17.0.254 ipv4.dhcp-hostname lab-server`{{execute "host01"}}

-You can see these changes reflected in the config:
+You can see these changes reflected in the connection's config file:

 `cat /etc/sysconfig/network-scripts/ifcfg-ethernet1 | grep 'GATEWAY\|DNS1\|DHCP_HOSTNAME'`{{execute "host01"}}